A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Mathematical and computational models

-\paragraph*{Generalized coupling conditions for arbitrary flows (REV-scale model).} Generalized interface conditions valid for arbitrary flow directions to the fluid--porous interface are rigorously derived in \cite{Eggenweiler_Rybak_MMS20} using the theory of homogenization and boundary layers.
-These conditions read \begin{linenomath*}
+An alternative to the classical interface conditions for Stokes--Darcy problems are the generalized coupling conditions derived rigorously in~\cite{Eggenweiler_Rybak_MMS20} via homogenization and boundary layer theory.
+These conditions are valid for arbitrary flow directions to the fluid--porous interface and read